idanish8055/digital-maps-manager/README.md

 # maps-custom-app
-Maps of the past custom app for digital orders.
+Maps of the past app for digital orders.

 Follow the steps below for running this project